mbilski/akka-reasonable-downing/README.md

     # the N / 2 + 1 where N is number of nodes in a static cluster
     quorum-size = 3

+    # list of the roles which be used in quorum. may be empty or absent.
+    quorum-roles = ["seed"]
   }
 }
 ```